Andrew E.: Career

 In 2010, he was one of the judges in ABS-CBN's noontime variety/talent show Showtime.
 He later returned as a judge in the Showtime segment "Hype Best".

 He has collaborated with Sharon Cuneta, Willie Revillame, Joey de Leon, Regine Velasquez, Francis M., Ogie Alcasid, Janno Gibbs, Carlos Agassi, Death Threat, Salbakuta, DJs such as DJ Coki of Wil Time Big Time, DJ MOD of Showtime and DJ Belal of New York, and actresses such as Maricel Soriano, Ana Roces, Nanette Medved, Charlene Gonzalez, Vina Morales, Sheryl Cruz, Gelli de Belen, Alice Dixson, Amanda Page, Rufa Mae Quinto, Donita Rose and Rica Peralejo.

 Espiritu returned to acting in 2016 as Uge, the biological father of Serena (played by Liza Soberano) in ABS-CBN's drama series Dolce Amore.

-Andrews first Star Cinema movie was "Raketeros", a comedy movie was released in 2013 for the film company's 20th anniversary of Star Cinema and ABS-CBN Film Productions.
+Andrew's first Star Cinema movie was "Raketeros", a comedy movie was released in 2013 for the film company's 20th anniversary of Star Cinema and ABS-CBN Film Productions.

-Andrew returned to acting with the comedy film Sanggano, Sanggago't Sanggwapo, marking his returning to Viva Films since his last film A.B.
-Normal College was released in 2003.
-Sanggano, Sanggago't Sanggwapo was released in theaters in September 2019, with co-stars Dennis Padilla, Janno Gibbs, Louise Delos Reyes and Eddie Garcia with Al Tantay as director.
+Andrew starred alongside Dennis Padilla, Janno Gibbs, Louise Delos Reyes and Eddie Garcia in the comedy film Sanggano, Sanggago't Sanggwapo, his first feature with Viva Films since A.B.
+Normal College in 2003.
+Sanggano, Sanggago't Sanggwapo was released in theaters in September 2019.

 On December 11, 2024, Andrew held his first ever solo concert, titled Time for your mind concert at the New Frontier Theater, Quezon City.
 This was the rapper first major concert in his 34 years in music industry.

-Allegations of plagiarism
+Allegations of plagiarism from foreign songs

 In 2018, Espiritu became involved in a plagiarism controversy when "Humanap Ka ng Panget" was accused of being an unauthorized translation of the song "Find an Ugly Woman" by DJ Cash Money and MC Marvelous.
 A thread in the /r/Philippines subreddit called out the rapper for allegedly making a cover of "Find An Ugly Woman" without Cash Money Marvelous' permission, just after the noontime variety show ASAP aired a tribute performance to Espiritu.
+The track "Alabang Girls" was taken from the Led Zeppelin song "Black Dog", where its band guitarist Jimmy Page guest on a show of The Tonight Show Starring Jimmy Fallon as he stated "If someone had taken my riffs without acknowledgment or payment, it would have been deemed theft.
+The same standard must apply to AI".
+The song chorus for the track "Banyo Queen" was heavily interpolated from Ben E. King song "Stand By Me".